 Tacos De Canasta

 Another Puebla specialty you’ll find in Mexico City is tinga or “stew” tacos.
-We're talking meat (generally chicken or pork) that is slow-cooked in a combo of tomato, onion, garlic, chipotle and a bit of cane sugar, or piloncillo.
-Top your Tinga tacos with chopped onion, cilantro, lime and cheese.
+We're talking meat (generally chicken or pork) that is slow-cooked in a combo of tomato, onion, garlic, chipotle, and a bit of brown sugar, or piloncillo.
+Top your Tinga tacos with chopped onion, cilantro, fresh lime, and cheese.

 When it comes to tortillas, tacos are usually made with corn tortillas.
 However, the northern regions tend to favor flour because corn was hard to grow in these parts of Mexico.
 And if you’re wondering why corn tortillas don’t come any bigger than the variety of flour tortillas, it’s because of gluten.
-That is, since corn doesn’t have gluten they can only get so big.
+That is, since corn doesn’t have gluten, it can only get so big.
 So, unless you’re traveling through Mexico’s border states, corn tortillas are the way to go.
 If you want to dig even deeper into all things tortillas, we've got you covered!